mhthies/smarthomeconnect/docs/web.rst

     web_server.api(int, 'foo').connect(foo_variable)

 This will allow you to get the variable's value with a *GET* request to ``http://localhost:8080/api/v1/object/foo``.
-The variable will be encoded with SHC's default json encoding for the datatype, which is just the decimal integer representation in this case.
+The variable will be encoded with SHC's :ref:`default json encoding <datatypes.json>` for the datatype, which is just the decimal integer representation in this case.
 In the same way, the value can be updated via a *POST* request to the same URL.
 Read more about that in the reference below.